Health Culture Diplomacy Model

 Cultural diplomacy is defined by the International Institute for Cultural Diplomacy as, "A course of actions, which are based on and utilize the exchange of ideas, values, traditions and other aspects of culture or identity, whether to strengthen relationships, enhance socio-cultural cooperation or promote national interests; Cultural diplomacy can be practiced by either the public sector, private sector or civil society."

-Grounded in a practice of integration and inclusion as qualities of heart, this program demonstrates "complementarity" as balance between the four identified health care cultures: biomedical, complementary therapies (a sub-culture of the biomedical), traditional/ indigenous, and self care.
+Grounded in a practice of integration and inclusion as qualities of heart, the Fiver Arrows Program demonstrates "complementarity" as balance between the four identified health care cultures: biomedical, complementary therapies (a sub-culture of the biomedical), traditional/ indigenous, and self care.

 The word culture comes from the Latin verb color meaning cultivate.
 In Hebrew, ur means light.
 A synthesis of these roots of the word suggests that culture is, in essence, the cultivation of light.
 Cultural Diplomacy is the action one takes in the process of seeking peace through culture as the cultivation of light.